From 'Flash Bangs' To 'Rubber' Bullets: The Very Real Risks of 'Riot Control Agents'

 How dangerous are "less than lethal" projectiles?

 There are now numerous examples from recent days of protesters and journalists being seriously injured and permanently blinded by these projectiles.
 Higgins says "these rounds are not supposed to be fired indiscriminately into a crowd."
 He says police should be trained to shoot them at the lower body — never above the shoulders — and not at close contact.
 As Kaiser Health News reports, they can break bones, fracture skulls, explode eyeballs, cause traumatic brain injury and damage internal organs.
-A 2017 study found that among people injured by "less than lethal" projectiles, more than 70% had severe injuries, 15% were permanently injured, and less than 3% percent died.
+A 2017 study found that among people injured by "less than lethal" projectiles, more than 70% had severe injuries, 15% were permanently injured and less than 3% percent died.
 The study's authors concluded that these projectiles "do not appear to be an appropriate means of force in crowd-control settings."
 Research shows that using these weapons does not deescalate tensions during protests, but can actually lead to more violence.